Drip pricing: Airlines

+Drip pricing of unavoidable additional charges on air fares is outlawed in the European Economic Area, Australia, and the United States.

+The United States Department of Transportation regulation known as the Full Fare Advertising Rule requiring advertisements to include all applicable taxes, fees, and return tickets took effect on January 26, 2012.
+That July, the agency fined Tripadvisor $80,000 for non-compliance.
+In October, 2022, USDOT proposed adding regulations for transparency on ancillary fees like baggage, and requested public comment.

-Drip pricing of unavoidable additional charges on air fares is outlawed in the European Economic Area.
-Article 23 of Regulation (EC) No 1008/2008 requires that "The final price to be paid shall at all times be indicated and shall include the applicable air fare or air rate as well as all applicable taxes, and charges, surcharges and fees which are unavoidable and foreseeable at the time of publication".
+European regulations requires that "The final price to be paid shall at all times be indicated and shall include the applicable air fare or air rate as well as all applicable taxes, and charges, surcharges and fees which are unavoidable and foreseeable at the time of publication".
 In the early 2010s, many budget airlines sought to circumvent this requirement by adding surcharges for the most common means of payment.
 For example, Ryanair surcharged £6 per passenger per flight segment to process a single debit card payment whose cost was only a few pence.
-Article 19 of Directive 2011/83/EU on Consumer Rights has limited such payment surcharges to "the cost borne by the trader" since 13 June 2014, but because of the prevalence of these surcharges, the United Kingdom enacted the legislation earlier than required with effect from 6 April 2013 under the Consumer Rights (Payment Surcharges) Regulations 2012.
-Later legislation under Article 62(4) of Directive (EU) 2015/2366 (Payment Services Directive) prohibits card surcharges throughout the EEA with effect from 13 January 2018, which the United Kingdom enacted under Regulation 6A(1) of the Consumer Rights (Payment Surcharges) Regulations 2012.
+Article 19 of EU Consumer Rights Directive has limited such payment surcharges to "the cost borne by the trader" since 13 June 2014, but because of the prevalence of these surcharges, the United Kingdom enacted the legislation earlier than required with effect from 6 April 2013.
+Later legislation prohibits card surcharges throughout the EEA with effect from 13 January 2018, which the United Kingdom also enacted.

 In mid-2014, the Australian Competition & Consumer Commission took legal action against Virgin Australia and Jetstar in respect of drip pricing.